Before applying for financial aid, complete the application and admission process for the Evening Bachelor’s Degree (EBD) at Huntingdon College.

 Follow these steps to apply for financial aid:

-- Apply for a Personal Identification Number (PIN) so that you can electronically sign your Free Application for Federal Student Aid (FAFSA) by going to http://www.pin.ed.gov.
-If you are a dependent student, your parents will need to apply for a separate PIN.
+- Apply for a Federal Student Aid User ID at https://fsaid.ed.gov so that you can electronically sign your Free Application for Federal Student Aid (FAFSA).
+If you are a dependent student, your parents will need to apply for a separate FSA ID.

 - Complete the Free Application for Federal Student Aid (FAFSA) using information from your most recent tax returns.
 The Huntingdon College code is 001019 and must be included on the FAFSA.
 You will receive a Student Aid Report (SAR) in approximately 3–5 business days.
 The SAR indicates your Expected Family Contribution (EFC), which Huntingdon will use to calculate your need.
 Your need determines the financial aid programs for which you may qualify.
 A copy of your SAR will be sent to the Huntingdon Office of Student Financial Services.
 Once your enrollment has been verified and your SAR is received in the Office of Student Financial Services, your Financial Aid Package and Award Letter will be prepared and mailed to you.